Check Out Our New Introductory Video To The OACP Certificate Process!

 Please be advised that the OACP Certificate Process is a versatile online platform that operates based on your individual timing to complete the required steps.
 Depending on when you wish to submit your forms and complete your online tests, this will dictate processing times to receive your certificate.
 Here are the key waiting times you need to be aware of:

-- After you have completed your online tests, you can expect to wait up to 4 business days to receive your certificate which will be issued via email.
+- After you have completed your online tests and your proctoring footage has been cleared, you can expect to wait between 7 to 15 business days to receive your certificate.

 If you have any questions about processing times, please contact us at [email protected] for more information.